Contents and Arrangement Expanded View

 Scope and Contents

-The collection documents Alan Krueger's tenure as Chairman of the Council on Economic Advisers from November 2011 to August 2013.
+The CEA Files series documents Alan Krueger's tenure as Chairman of the Council on Economic Advisers from November 2011 to August 2013.
 It contains Kruger's memoranda to Barack Obama, primarily in the form of monthly economic briefings, and Krueger's speeches given at various events.
-To a lesser extent, the collection includes Kruger's subject files on topics such as "academic economics," energy, fiscal policy, and labor.
+To a lesser extent, the series includes Kruger's subject files on topics such as "academic economics," energy, fiscal policy, and labor.
 Also present are pictures of Krueger taken by the White House photographer and others, including Krueger's personal collection of digitized photographs of himself with President Obama in both formal and informal settings.

 Arrangement

-The collection was arranged by document type prior to acquisition by the Mudd Library.
+The file descriptions have been organized into series, but no physical arrangement was done during 2024 processing.
+The CEA Files series was arranged by document type prior to acquisition by the Mudd Library.

 Collection Creator Biography: